all-c-a-p-s/Stella/README.md

 {
   let a: int = 5
   let b: int = 10
-  a * b --expresion evaluates to this value
+  a * b --expression evaluates to this value
 }
 ```